jasoncolburne/arad/documentation/design/deployment.md

 ## Tooling

 This is supporting software that helps developers write and deploy the primary software.
-It is critical to provide a good developer experience to reduce overall complexity and time cost of modifications.
+It is critical to provide a good developer experience to reduce overall cost of modifications.

 ## Infrastructure (and Staging)